Sport Voucher Scheme for Schools (NT)

 - Available to every school-enrolled child from preschool to year 12 and home-schooled children.

-– Children living in an urban area will automatically receive two $100 sport vouchers each year from their school, one in January and one in July, for sport, recreation and cultural activities.
-The scheme operates on a financial year basis and vouchers will expire on 31 May each year.
+- Children living in an urban area will automatically receive two $100 sport vouchers each year from their school.
+One in January and one in July, for sport, recreation and cultural activities.
+The scheme operates on a financial year basis and vouchers will expire on the 31st of May each year.

 - Urban areas are designated as Alice Springs, Greater Darwin (Darwin, Palmerston and Darwin Rural), Nhulunbuy, Katherine (including Mataranka), and Tennant Creek.

-– Administered based on community activity preferences provided to regional Councils.
-Communities determine the sport, active recreation and cultural activities/programs to be delivered for their children and the department engages registered remote Activity Providers to deliver programs.
+- Administered based community activity preferences provided to regional Councils.
+Communities determine the sport, active recreation and cultural activities/programs to be delivered for their children.
+The department engages registered remote Activity Providers to deliver programs.

 - Annual funding of $200 is allocated to every child enrolled in school to fund activities in remote communities.